Methods of Tree Pruning

 3. CROWN REDUCTION

-Crown reduction is done to clear tree branches, reduction of the crown through cutting it to its suitable and proportional growth point and by shortening its branches.
-Crown reduction pruning utilized when the tree has outgrown the space where it stands.
+Crown reduction is done to clear tree branches.
+The crown is reduced by cutting it to its suitable and proportional growth point and by shortening its branches.
+Crown reduction pruning is utilized when the tree has outgrown the space where it stands.
 The canopy of the tree is reduced to decrease its height and the space it occupies.
 The branch tips are cut back to lateral branches that can take over as the terminal point of growth.
 It is done if the side of the branch is at least 1/3 of the diameter of the branch that is likely to be cut.
-When the branch is removed, the nutrients and water can be sustained back to the lateral branch, and will resume its growth.
-Due to this, the tree will have fewer sprouts and its growth will be restricted and preserved.
+When the branch is removed, the nutrients and water can be sustained back to the lateral branch, which will resume its growth.
+Due to this, the tree will have fewer sprouts, and its growth will be restricted and preserved.

 4. CROWN RESTORATION

-This type of pruning is done when there are damages in trees brought by storms or there are cuts and wounds in the tree for it has been vandalized.
-It involves removing the broken or weak branches back to the lateral branches and assure the good condition of the limbs.
-Northern Lakes Tree Service has a wide professional experience on restoring the health of the trees by cutting back the branches to smaller size lateral branches and aim that the tree will regain its natural form and structure with its sustainable growth.
+This type of pruning is done when there are damages to trees brought by storms or there are cuts and wounds in the tree because it has been vandalized.
+It involves removing the broken or weak branches back to the lateral branches and ensuring the good condition of the limbs.
+Northern Lakes Tree Service has a wide professional experience in restoring the health of the trees by cutting back the branches to smaller lateral branches and aiming to regain their natural form and structure with sustainable growth.